Joshua-K1234/Costco-Sales-Performance-Analysis/README.md

 ### Objectives
 - Sales Dashboard:
-    - Highlight the total <b>Sales, Profit and Quantity of sales<b> for each year, comparing it to its previous year.
+    - Highlight the total <b>Sales, Profit and Quantity of sales</b> for each year, comparing it to its previous year.
     - Show the highest and lowest points of each year for Sales, Profit and Quantity.
     - Highlight Sales and Profit for each subcategory, whilist highlighting subcategories were sales were lower than last year and where profit was lower than last year.
     - Highlight areas where Sales and profit where above and below average for the current year.